taobataoma/meanTorrent/README.md

 * When the npm packages install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application
 * To update these packages later on, just run `npm update`

+If install process show error info below:

+`../node-icu-charset-detector.cpp:7:28: fatal error: unicode/ucsdet.h: No such file or directory`

+then run this command to install lib manual

+`apt-get install libicu-dev` OR `yum install libicu-devel`

 ## Running Your Application

 Run your application using npm: